RavensbourneWebMedia/Digital_Advertising/README.md

 By the end of this course, you will be able to:

-1. Use **principles of visual perception** to make informed design decisions.
+1. Use your web-skills to make a **whole marketing campaign** conveying one strong storytelling message.
-* Experiment with framing, lighting and colour to create and manipulate **photographic images**.
+* Extend initial knowledge of advertising and marketing to create integratied ideas and concepts for conventional and new media applications.
-* Tinker with fonts, sizes and layout (aka **typography**) to create meaning and evoke emotions with text.
-* Play with ideas and turn them into visual **symbols** and shapes.
-* Turn unstructured data into structured, aesthetically cohesive and accessible information using **HTML** and **CSS**.
-* **Document** your creative process, from the exploration of ideas to their practical implementation.
-Including *successes* and *failures*.
-* Adapt your **communication** to different audiences and contexts (eg: team meeting vs presentation).
-* Use the Git version-control system (through GitHub) to **collaborate** with your team and **back-up** your project files.
+* Show self-initiative and develop good judgement in the presentation of work to a high professional standard that balances academic and competition requirements.
+* Develop editorial judgement on the selection of ideas, platform and approach for commercial use.
+* Ability to design an integrated solution that combines ideas with cross-media strategies, Web 2.0 and traditional technologies in a compelling integrated campaign.
+* Apply art-direction and copywriting skills associated with advertising and marketing to your web based projects.

 # Rules of the road

 * **Be present**.
 If you happen to be late or absent, make sure you email me about it before a session starts.
-We'll deduct 2% from your grade for each uncommunicated tardiness or absence (aka the *2% Tardiness Tax*).
-* **Participate** in class debates and workshops.
+* **Participate** in class lectures, tutorials and workshops.
 We'll make sure that your ideas have space to be heard and that nobody makes you feel uncomfortable about sharing them.
 * **Present** your work during formative and summative assessments.
 If you can't make it those days then you'll record your presentation and upload it to YouTube (or similar).
 * **Be responsible** for what happens in class.
 Organise with your peers to get class information and material that you may have missed.
 * **Meet the deadlines**.
 If you submit your work after a deadline, your grade will be capped at D- (bare pass).